TriplyDB/Documentation/docs/triply-etl/cli/index.md

 git pull
 ```

 This command prints a list of files that were changed by your team members.
-If this list includes changes to the file `package-lock.json`, that means that one or more dependencies were changed.
+If this list includes changes to the file `package.json`, this means that one or more dependencies were changed.
 In order to effectuate these changes in your local copy of the TriplyETL project, you must run the following command:

 ```sh
 npm i